sinulingga23/Introduction-to-Github/README.md

 # Introduction-to-Github
-This is a repository for lab course Introduction Git and Github
+This is a repository for lab course Introduction Git and Github of Coursera.